mmaia/kafka-local-kubernetes/README.md

 > After running `kind create...` command on step 3 above, if you have the images already downloaded in your local docker
 > registry you should load them on Kind so it won't try to download the images every time, to do that use:
 > `kind load docker-image $image_name` i.e - `kind load docker-image confluentinc/cp-kafka:7.0.1`
+> You can check the loaded messages entering one of the Kind docker containers(worker or control plane) and use `crictl images`

 ### Step-by-step instructions to run pv-pvc-setup folder